usnistgov/ARIAC/docs/tutorials/tutorial_3.rst

 Add a Camera to the Environment
 --------------------------------

 Add a an advanced logical camera to  ``sensors.yaml`` as shown on lines 8-13 in :numref:`sensors-yaml`.
-The camera will be placed above bins 1, 2, 3, and 4.

 .. code-block:: yaml
     :caption: sensors.yaml